ninoch/N2_VertexColoring/README.txt

 *** Definition ***
-Code for finding maximum number of colors for N2_vertex_coloring of K_regular graphs.
+Code for finding possible number of colors in N2_vertex_coloring of K_regular graphs.
 In all programs, "K" sets in program body.
 "N" is the number of vertices.

 *** Inputs ***